 - When it is your turn, don’t forget to to adjust the bench and pause and collect your thoughts before starting to play.

 - Performers must bow at the beginning or at the end of their performance to acknowledge and thank those in the audience for their attention.
 Teacher and student will practice bowing in lessons.

 - Respect other performers by minimizing unnecessary noises, such as whispering, talking, candy wrappers, moving around, etc. during a program.
 Reading, studying, or playing games during a program are also inappropriate.

 - Recitals are a special occasion, so it is customary to dress nicely.

 - Please arrive a little early in order to find a comfortable place to sit.
 If you invite extra friends and family members, please make sure they know to arrive on time as not to interrupt any ongoing playing.

 - Turn off all cell phones and any electrical devices that may produce sound.

 - Once the recital begins, please listen and be quiet.
-Crying babies and/or toddlers should be taken out.
+Crying babies and/or toddlers should be taken outside.
 They are not happy, and neither is the audience or the performer!

-- Do not enter the recital hall or switch seats while someone is performing.
+- Do not enter/exit the recital hall or switch seats while someone is performing.